There are alcohol-free zones in Tauranga where you can’t carry or consume alcohol.

-The police may search and seize, without warrant, any container (e.g. bag, case, package, or parcel) a person is carrying in an alcohol ban area as well as any vehicle that is in, or entering, an alcohol ban area.
+The police may search and seize, without warrant, any container (e.g. bag, case, package, or parcel) a person is carrying in an alcohol-free zone as well as any vehicle that is in, or entering, an alcohol-free zone.

-Police may arrest any person found to be committing an offence, this includes refusing to comply with the police to leave the alcohol ban area or to surrender any alcohol in their possession.
+Police may arrest any person found to be committing an offence, this includes refusing to comply with the police to leave the alcohol-free zone or to surrender any alcohol in their possession.

-An infringement notice relating to a breach of an alcohol ban may only be served by a Police Constable.
+An infringement notice relating to a breach of an alcohol-free zone may only be served by a police constable.

-From 18 December 2013, breach of an alcohol ban will no longer be prosecuted through the courts.
+From 18 December 2013, breach of an alcohol-free zone will no longer be prosecuted through the courts.
 Instead, a police constable may issue an infringement notice (fine).

 The fine may be issued: